nehal-git/Unity-NodeJs-Multiplayer/README.md

 Open Server folder in your default IDE (mine was VSCode)

-Open terminal and run command "nodemon index.js"
+Open terminal and run command "node index.js"